Erol Dora

 Erol Dora (born 2 February 1964, in Hassana near Silopi) is a lawyer and a politician of the Peoples' Democratic Party (HDP).
-A member of the Aramean people community in Turkey, he is a well-known advocate for minority rights, Aramean particularly the human rights situation of Turkey's Christian minorities.
+A member of the Assyrian people community in Turkey, he is a well-known advocate for minority rights, Assyrian particularly the human rights situation of Turkey's Christian minorities.

-In the 2011 general election Dora became the first ethnic Aramean member of the Turkish Parliament, and the first Christian MP since 1960.
+In the 2011 general election Dora became the first ethnic Assyrian member of the Turkish Parliament, and the first Christian MP since 1960.
 Since 2014 a member of the HDP, he was re-elected in the consecutive June and November 2015 elections.

 Early life and education

 Dora was born 1964 to Enver and Kespu Dora, a Syriac Orthodox family in the small, all-Christian village of Hesena in the Şırnak Province.
 In the 1980s and 1990s, almost all of them however fled to Istanbul or Western Europe, after the Turkish military forcibly "evacuated" and effectively depopulated thousands of villages.
 Hassana, where Dora spent his early childhood, was one of these villages abandoned in the 1990s.

 Aged nine, Dora moved to Istanbul, where he attended the Armenian boarding school and orphanage Kamp Armen.
 Following his studies of law at Ankara University, he was drafted to attend his military service in Malatya, but was released early after paying the Bedelli askerlik.